• Home

 What resources do you use to save your photos?
 How do you send your images to clients?

 I store all my content on my hard drives and Adobe Cloud.
-For delivering client content I often use Google Drive and also back up everything on my hard drive.
+For delivering client content, I often use Google Drive and also back up everything on my hard drive.

 What camera gear do you recommend for beginners?

 One tip I’d like to highlight for those interested in starting photography.
 You do not need the most expensive camera gear to create good content.
-If you’re just starting out I recommend getting gear that is budget-friendly and saving your money on travel instead.
+If you’re just starting out, I recommend getting gear that is budget-friendly and saving your money on travel instead.
 For beginners, a DSLR or mirrorless camera is a great option for beginners.

 What is the best camera bag for travel photography?

-When you’re traveling you’ll need to bag to keep all your gear protected and organised.
+When you’re travelling, you’ll need to bag to keep all your gear protected and organised.
 You’ll want to look for bags that have plenty of compartments and are spacious and lightweight.
 Remember to buy a good quality bag as it will need to protect all your gear from the environment and also make it easier for you to access your gear.
 I’ll provide some recommendations below for recommended bags.
-If want to research on your own check if the bag is dustproof, waterproof, and also has some sort of padding.
+If you want to research on your own, check if the bag is dustproof, waterproof, and also has some sort of padding.
 This will help protect your gear in the long run.

 Any tips for those starting out on creating travel content?